aatree/durable-cells/README.md

 ## Change Log

+**0.1.1** - The worker .js file is compiled in the durable-cells library, not in the application.
+This has the advantage of allowing the application to be compiled with optimizations none, as web worker .js files do not currently work when compiled with optimizations none.

 **0.1.0** - Rework the API.
 Eliminate the need for application worker-side code.
 Signal ready only after loading completes.